IN THIS ARTICLE

 Can Parents Work on a Super Visa in Canada?

-To answer the question directly, No, parents cannot work on a Super Visa in Canada.
+To answer the question directly, no, parents cannot work on a Super Visa in Canada.
 The primary purpose of the Super Visa is family reunification and tourism, not employment.
-Super Visa holders are not permitted to engage in any form of job or work while in Canada.
+Super Visa holders are not permitted to engage in any form of employment or work while in Canada.
 This rule is strictly enforced, and violating it can lead to the revocation of the visa and future ineligibility for Canadian visas.

 Alternatives for Parents Wishing to Work in Canada